 Peer Review Process

 Manuscripts that pass the initial assessment are assigned to a subject expert in our team of Associate Editors to oversee the review process for contribution, originality, relevance, and presentation.
-All manuscripts are subject to peer review and authors can expect a decision, or an explanation for the delay, within 3 months of receipt.
-If a revision is invited, the corresponding author should submit the revised manuscript within 2 weeks.
+All manuscripts are subject to peer review and authors can expect a decision or an explanation for the delay.
 The final decision is taken by one of the senior editors based on the information gained through the peer-review process.

-Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer-review.
+Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer review.
 A single-blind review is applied, where authors' identities are known to reviewers.
 Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.
+The following is type of Editors' decision in JHNS as follows:

 Following peer review, the paper is judged not to be acceptable for publication in JHNS and resubmission is not possible.